-I continued to read and research, looking for natural ways to treat it.
+I continued to read and research, looking for a good natural thrush treatment.
 I’d heard about genetian violet, but there were a few mixed reviews and links to cancer that left me unnerved.
 Plus, I didn’t want everything in my life to be purple.

-I found a few articles on success with grapefruit seed extract, and paired with anecdotal success from a few women in my mom’s group I decided to try it.
+I found a few articles on success with grapefruit seed extract, and, paired with anecdotal success from a few women in my mom’s group I decided to try it as a natural thrush treatment.
 It was, after all, just an extract straight from grapefruit.
 If it failed, there was no harm done.